 How it started

 Malawi is one of the poorest countries in the world and when I visited it for the first time, the situation of the people broke my heart.
 I met the kindest people, who were still quite positive despite terrible circumstances.
-The economy is mainly built on agriculture, but the profits and value add are not enjoyed in Malawi, but in the neighboring countries.
+The economy is mainly built on agriculture, but the profits and value add are not enjoyed in Malawi, but in the West.

 However, there is one area which can develop into an export engine: the local artisans make beautiful Malawi chairs.
 So we decided to do a crazy project, totally out of our professional scope, and have started to import the Malawi chair!
-I was incredibly happy when our first 40 footer arrived, carrying 120 chairs, meaning that 10 families can live off the proceeds for a year; the income from one chair is enough for a family to live on for a whole month.
+I was so happy when our first 40 footer arrived, carrying 120 chairs, meaning that 10 families can live off the proceeds for a year; the income from one chair is enough for a family to live on for a whole month.

 It is our mission to increase our impact in Malawi and eventually in more African countries, as we believe their incredibly creative craftsmanship deserves to be seen and supported by the rest of the world.